cxbp/SPARK-PUBG-Match-and-Deaths-Analytics/README.md

 ### Methods Section
 #### How you sourced in ingested the data
-- Store all data files in S3 bucket.
+- Upload all data files in S3 bucket.
 - Read in 10 csv files (around 2GB each) by creating spark session and save as aggregate file (around 10GB) and death file (around 10GB).
 - We have read carefully for the PUBG game rules, and in the spark.sql part we decided to separate the data according to different party size.
 Because if party size equals to 4, then the maximum team_placement will be 25 among an 100-people game.
 For party size equals to 2, the maximum team_placement would be 50 and for party size equals to 1, the maximum team_placement would be 100.
 It is not reasonable if we mix all the party_size together and calculate placement ranking during our working process.
 In the later Machine Learning part, we have add a new column which calculated the placement ranking percent to solve this problem.

 #### How you cleaned, prepared the dataset
+Our dataset is relatively well structured and cleaned.
+Here are our steps of cleaning and preparing:
  - Check on variable type of each column.
  - Find null values in each column.
  - Drop null values that did not contribute much to our analysis.
  - Replace values for certain NAs.

 #### How did you model the dataset, what techniques did you use and why?
 We first chose to use linear regression.
 Set Team_placement as our dependent variable and other number variables in the aggregate dataset as the independent variable.\
 After that, we would also hope to try some classification method on our dataset.
 Thus, we set the placement ranking in top 10% as 1 and others as 0 and fit logistic regression model.\
 Further using the variable created in the previous steps, we also tested random forest model.

 #### Did you just visualize the dataset, and if so, why?
 In Kaggle, it already provided basic visualization for each column.
 Thus, in spark, we first take(10) to make sure our we have the right data structure and use spark.sql to work on some basic questions:\
 a.
 What location is dangerous for "parachuting"?\